scarletfeather/scarletfeather/README.md

 - 👋 Hi, I’m @scarletfeather
 - 👀 I’m interested in stories,languages,games,religious and of couse code.
 - 🌱 I’m currently learning c,c++.maybe java and python in the futher.
-- 💞️ I’m looking to collaborate on ? l am just a stater
+- 💞️ I’m looking to collaborate on making games and software programing
-- 📫 How to reach me :through email?
+- 📫 How to reach me :through email?qq? or meet me in reality plz.

 <!---
 scarletfeather/scarletfeather is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.